Beta8397/virtual_robot/README.md

 A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

-CHANGES 10/6/2019
-    Added the option of using "Virtual GamePad" instead of real GamePad.
-To do this, go to the Config.java class in the virtual_robot.config package (within the Controller module), and assign "true" to the USE_VIRTUAL_GAMEPAD constant.
-    Other constants in this class include the field image (BACKGROUND) and the field width in pixels (FIELD_WIDTH).
-If changing FIELD_WIDTH, need to supply a square bitmap (.bmp) field image that is FIELD_WIDTH pixels wide.

-CHANGES 8/17/2019
-    RUN_TO_POSITION mode is now available for DcMotor, with setTargetPosition, getTargetPosition, and isBusy methods.
-    Added 175 ms of latency to the BNO055IMU.

-CHANGES 8/4/2019
-    To better approximate real robot behavior, latency of 175ms added to the standard gyro sensor (used only on the Two-Wheel Bot).
-That is, updated values are available only every 175ms.
-The amount of latency can be changed easily in the createHardwareMap method of the virtual_robot.controller.TwoWheelBot class.
-Will probably make a similar change to the BNO055IMU soon.

-CHANGES 7/10/2019
-    To improve plug and play with OpModes copied and pasted from Android Studio, multiple packages were renamed.
-In addition, Continuous Rotation Servo capability was added.
-The XDrive Bot now has a CR Servo in the back rather than a standard servo.
-The XDriveBotDemo op mode demonstrates the use of this servo, using gamepad2.

-    NOTE: OpModes copied directly from Android Studio to Virtual Robot do not automatically compile when pasted into Virtual Robot in IntelliJ, and won't show up in the OpModes dropdown box until they are compiled.
-Three different methods to force compilation are: 1) Right click the file and select "Recompile"; 2) From the "Build" menu, select "Rebuild Project"; or, 3) Make any change at all to the OpMode file (e.g., add a comment).
-Any one of these methods is sufficient.

-CHANGES 7/06/2019
-    Now uses @TeleOp, @Autonomous, and @Disabled class annotations to control the display of OpModes in the OpMode combobox.
-For @TeleOp and @Autonomous, a name parameter must be specified.
-The group parameter is optional (default group is "default").
-GamePad setJoystickDeadzone capability contributed by FTC team 16072.

-CHANGES 7/01/2019
-    Now supports two GamePads instead of just one.
-Use start-A and start-B to select gamepad1 and gamepad2, as you would in the FTC SDK.
-Two op modes for Mechanum Bot contributed by FTC team 16072, including a nice demonstration of field-centric drive using the IMU.
-These are in the org.firstinspires.ftc.teamcode.ftc16072 package.

-CHANGES 6/25/2019
-    Contribution from Alan Smith (alan412): now supports "regular" op modes in addition to linear op modes.

-CHANGES 4/3/2019
-    1. Added BNO055IMU interface to simulate (in a limited way) coding for the IMU in the REV Expansion Hub.
-    2. The Mechanum Bot and X Drive Bot now have a BNO055IMU rather than the original gyro.
-    3. The Two-Wheel Bot still has the original gyro.
-    4. DCMotor interface renamed to DcMotor, in keeping the the FTC SDK.
-    5. New utility classes: enum AngleUnit, enum AxesOrder, enum AxesReference, class Orientation

-CHANGES 3/23/2019
-    1. Uses real game pad (instead of the original "virtual" game pad.
-    2. Added an X-Drive robot configuration.
-    3. Tweaks to opModeIsActive() and addition of isStopRequested() to allow while() loop before START.
-    4. Added Color class with single static method: RGBtoHSV(red, green, blue, hsv).
-    5. Added distance sensors to all robot configurations to measure distance from walls.
-    6. Replaced LineFollow example opMode with MechBotAutoDemo, a line follower that actually works.

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.